MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 - This action doesn't include any exceptions

 ### <a name="recognizeentitiesintext"></a> Recognize entities in text
-Recognizes entities in text, such as numbers, units, data/time and others expressed in natural language accross multiple languages
+Recognizes entities in text, such as numbers, units, data/time and others expressed in natural language across multiple languages

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|